 Students enrolled in college have the option of incorporating research for coursework.
 The program faculty can serve as advisors for this process.

 Upon completion, letters of recommendation may be requested for college applications, internships, and paid positions.
-With just fourteen participants engaged in this intensive program, faculty come to know students well and, if desired, can offer mentoring for education and career choices.
+With just fourteen participants engaged in this immersive program, faculty come to know students well and, if desired, can offer mentoring for education and career choices.

-Touching the Earth is open to 18-25 year olds.
+Touching the Earth is open to 18-25-year-olds.

-The in-person dates for Touching the Earth are July 25 – August 16, 2025.
+The in-person dates for Touching the Earth are July 24 – August 15, 2026.

-Arrival time is between 2:00 and 4:00 PM on Friday, July 25.
+Arrival time is between 2:00 and 4:00 PM on Friday, July 24.

-Departure time is between 2:00 and 4:00 PM on Saturday, August 16.
+Departure time is between 2:00 and 4:00 PM on Saturday, August 15.

 Touching the Earth takes place at the Edelglass Homestead in Marlboro, VT, in the southern foothills of Vermont’s Green Mountains.